Renato Punyed

-Renato Estanislao Punyed Dubón (born 22 August 1995) is a footballer who plays as a midfielder for Icelandic third-tier club Ægir.
-He had also a spell with Norwegian club Nybergsund IL-Trysil Born in El Salvador, he represents the Nicaragua national team.
+Renato Estanislao Punyed Dubón (born 22 August 1995) is a footballer who plays as a midfielder for Icelandic club ÍR.
+He had also a spell with Norwegian club Nybergsund IL-Trysil.
+Born in El Salvador, he represents the Nicaragua national team.

 Early life

 Punyed was born in San Salvador to a Salvadoran father of Spanish descent and a Nicaraguan mother.
 The family settled in Doral, Florida, United States.

 International career

 Punyed made his debut for Nicaragua national team on 3 March 2019 in a friendly against Bolivia.

 Personal life

 Punyed's older brother Pablo Punyed has played for El Salvador national team.